-A sixteenth measure consisting of a scheme including four measures:

-wage subsidies in the form of exemption from fiscal obligations ("Measure A"), wage subsidies in the form of direct grants ("Measure B"), and a "compensation scheme for accommodation service providers", which will be granted as: (i) support for uncovered fixed costs in the form of direct grants ("Measure C") and (ii) limited amounts of aid in the form of direct grants ("Measure D").
+A sixteenth measure consisting of a scheme including four measures: wage subsidies in the form of exemption from fiscal obligations ("Measure A"), wage subsidies in the form of direct grants ("Measure B"), and a "compensation scheme for accommodation service providers", which will be granted as: (i) support for uncovered fixed costs in the form of direct grants ("Measure C") and (ii) limited amounts of aid in the form of direct grants ("Measure D").
 Total budget is estimated at EUR 132.5 million (10 December).

-The scheme has been amended to add eliqible sectors for support under measure A and measure B and to provide for the possibility to unilaterally add other sectors going forward.
+The scheme has been amended to add eligible sectors for support under measure A and measure B and to provide for the possibility to unilaterally add other sectors going forward.
 At the same time the application of the measure has been prolonged to 31 December 2021 (29 January 2021).
+A further amendment increases the budget for measure A and B with EUR 300 million in total and extends the eligible beneficiaries to self-employed persons (Measure A) and adds some eligible sectors (29 March 2021).